learnable-content/React-the-ES6-Way/readme.md

 There are several great reason for using JSX over the JavaScript syntax for creating React views.
-More casual developers like designers will be much more confortable with JSX, as it is easily regocnizable as HTML.
+More casual developers like designers will be much more comfortable with JSX, as it is easily recognizable as HTML.
 Also, because JSX has opening and closing tags like HTML, it makes large trees of UI components much, much easier to read and reason about.